Why Is Communication Important for Creatives and Artists?

 How to give feedback effectively:

 Understand your environmental influences: Online communication is often limiting; the lack of body language, tone of voice, eye contact, and facial expression might lead to misunderstanding and miscommunication.
-As artists who express our thoughts through art, take advantage of communicator tools provided by platforms to deliver your feedback with more than just words.
-For instance, with TESSR Review from TESSR collaboration tools, you can leave feedback through comments, voice messages, and annotations.
-Handwriting your comments, adding uplifting emojis, or recording your appreciation are all covered!
+As artists who express their thoughts through art, they take advantage of communication tools provided by platforms to deliver their feedback with more than just words.

-Skill #3: Emotional Intelligence
+Skill #3: Emotional Intelligence (For Creative Leadership)

 Emotional Intelligence (EQ) refers to the capability to understand emotions of your own and others, and how you manage them—but to be more specific, there are five main components of high emotional intelligence: